randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-42. ### Explain the difference between cart/add.js and cart/update.js
+42. ### Explain the difference between cart add.js and cart update.js
     The difference is that `/cart/add.js` is used to add a single product variant to the cart.
 If the item is already present, it increases the quantity.
 It only returns the added line item JSON.
 On the other hand, `/cart/update.js` is used to update multiple line items in bulk.
 It requires a map of variant IDs and their new quantities, and it returns the full cart object.
 In short, `add.js` is for adding, while `update.js` is for setting quantities across the cart.

     **[⬆ Back to Top](#table-of-contents)**